tngo0508/tngo0508.github.io/_posts/2023-12-22-combination-sum.md

         backtrack(0, candidates, result, [], target)
         return result
 ```
+This alternative solution reinforces the flexibility of the backtracking approach, where the essence lies in making choices at each step.
+By explicitly incorporating the two choices within the code, the solution becomes more intuitive and closely mirrors the thought process.

+The exploration of alternatives not only provides a different perspective on problem-solving but also enhances the understanding of the underlying concepts.
+This iterative and open-minded approach to refining solutions contributes to a deeper mastery of algorithmic techniques.

 # Leet Code Solution
 Finally, this is the solution that Leet Code posted on their website.